Last Updated on

 - 3.8 8.
 Ashrams in India have basic accommodations

 - 3.10 10.
-Experience spiritual ceremonies and Indian rituals
+Inside the ashram experience and Indian culture

 - 4 Best Ashrams in India : Are they for you?

-- 6 Best Travel Insurance for Traveling India
+- 7 Best travel insurance for traveling India

-My first time staying at an Indian Ashram
+My first experience staying at an Indian Ashram

 Finding a yoga ashram in India felt like a blessing.
 Each day at the Sivananda Yoga Ashram in Kerala (Neyyar Dam) I awoke to the early morning practice of satsang (aka “devotional chanting“) and meditation.
 At first I did this with fervor, but by the end of the week, I started tiring of it and realized, chanting for a half hour really isn’t my thing.